ksedix/Java-Paint/README.md

 # Java-Paint
 A paint application created in Java using Swing and AWT libraries.
 The project follows the Model-View-Controller design pattern.
+Tutorial for making the app: https://youtu.be/Gs7Gj3xoyko

 ## Preview